Androidacy/WebviewManager-Module/README.md

 Ungoogled-chromium Android is created by and copyright [The Ungoogled Chromium Authors](https://ungoogled-software.github.io/).
 Source code for Android builds can be found [here](https://git.droidware.info/wchen342/ungoogled-chromium-android)

 Chromium is created by and copyright [The Chromium Project](http://www.chromium.org/).
-Source code used in the Chromium impleusntation is [here](https://github.com/bromite/chromium)
+Source code used in the Chromium implemrntation is [here](https://github.com/bromite/chromium)

 All binaries utilized and the original MMT-Extended template are developed by and copyright Zackptg5 excluding BusyBox and the original installer template which is built by and copyright John Wu.
 The upstream binaries are copyright and developed by the original authors.